zaiisao/Documentation/en/Recording/recording_java.md

 </thead>
 <tbody>
 <tr><td><a href="#native-interface">Native Interface</a></td>
-<td>Main methods that can be invoked by your application.</td>
+<td>Main methods that can be invoked by your app.</td>
 </tr>
 <tr><td><a href="#callback-functions">Callbacks</a></td>
-<td>Enables callbacks to your application.</td>
+<td>Callbacks returned to your app.</td>
 </tr>
 </tbody>
 </table>

 ## <a name="native-interface"></a>Native Interface

-The Native Interface provides main methods that can be invoked by your application.
+The Native Interface provides main methods that can be invoked by your app.

 -   [Creates a Channel (createChannel)](#createChannel)